History of Munich: World War I and Weimar Republic

-After the Räterepublik had been put down and the republican government had been restored, Munich subsequently became a hotbed of right-wing politics, among which Adolf Hitler and the Nazis rose to prominence.
+After the council republic had been put down and the republican government restored, Munich became a hotbed of right-wing politics, among which Adolf Hitler and the Nazis rose to prominence.
+In Mein Kampf Hitler described his political actions in Munich after November 1918 as the "beginning of my political activity".
+He called the short-lived Bavarian Soviet Republic "the rule of the Jews".